ELMEHDIEttaki/RealTimeMarketDataPipeline/README.md

 - **Kubernetes** for container orchestration
 - **Terraform** for infrastructure provisioning

-This repository provides all the code, configuration, and instructions needed to deploy and operate the pipeline.
+This repository will provides all the code, configuration, and instructions needed to deploy and operate the pipeline.

 ---